kibook/s1kd-tools/tools/s1kd-instance/README.md

 -------------------------------------

-The resulting data module instances will contain the element &lt;sourceDmIdent&gt;, which will contain the identification elements of the source data modules used to instantiate them.
-Publication module instances will contain the element &lt;sourcePmIdent&gt; instead.
+The resulting data module instances will contain the element `<sourceDmIdent>`, which will contain the identification elements of the source data modules used to instantiate them.
+Publication module instances will contain the element `<sourcePmIdent>` instead.

-Additionally, the data module instance will contain an element &lt;repositorySourceDmIdent&gt; for each CIR specified with the -R option.
+Additionally, the data module instance will contain an element `<repositorySourceDmIdent>` for each CIR specified with the -R option.

-If the -S option is used, neither the &lt;sourceDmIdent&gt;/&lt;sourcePmIdent&gt; elements or &lt;repositorySourceDmIdent&gt; elements are added.
+If the -S option is used, neither the `<sourceDmIdent>`/`<sourcePmIdent>` elements or `<repositorySourceDmIdent>` elements are added.
 This can be useful when this tool is not used to make an "instance" per se, but more generally to make a module based on an existing module.

 Removing/simplifying applicability annotations (-a vs -A)
 ---------------------------------------------------------